JackBro/FuzzLabs/README.md

 # FuzzLabs

 **17/06/2016**: Started implementing a new mutation engine.
 So far it seems to be pretty cool.
-Feel free to have a look at the code to see what to expect.
+Feel free to have a look at the code (engine-core-new branch) to see what to expect.

 **11/04/2016**: The project is **not** dead.
 Things are happening in the background just a bit slowly as priorities have changed.